Cwiiis/c_speech_features/README.md

 ## Bindings

-Bindings are located in the [bindings](bindings) directory, with each language in its own subdirectory.

 ### Python

 Building python bindings requires [SWIG](http://www.swig.org/) and [numpy](http://www.numpy.org/).
-After building the library, as documented above, change to the python bindings directory and run:
+After building the library, as documented above, run:

 ```
 python setup.py install
 ```

 This will build and install the statically linked c_speech_features module, which can then be used in any python script.
-Refer to [bindings/python/test.py](bindings/python/test.py) to see examples of its use.
+Refer to [python/test.py](python/test.py) to see examples of its use.
 For the most part, it is a drop-in replacement for python_speech_features.

 ### Differences to python_speech_features